Rammsoad-Sixx/liga-justicia/heroes.md

 * nueva cosa para integrar a main con AS
 * nueva cosa para integrar a main con AS parte dos
 * nueva cosa para integrar a main con AS parte tres
+* nueva cosa para integrar a main con AS